3MAH/simcoon/README.md

 Simcoon is a C++ library with emphasis on speed and ease-of-use.
 Its principle focus is to provide tools to facilitate the implementation of up-to-date constitutive model for materials in Finite Element Analysis Packages.
 This is done by providing a C++ API to generate user material subroutine based on a library of functions.
 Also, SMART+ provides tools to analyse the behavior of material, considering loading at the material point level.
 Such tools include a thermomechanical solver, a software to predict effective properties of composites, and a built-in identification software (using a combined genetic-gradient based algorithm)

-Simcoon is mainly developed by contributors the staff and members of several institutions: The University of Bordeaux and the I2M Laboratory (Institut de d'Ingénierie et de Mécanique), the LEM3 laboratory in Metz, France, TU Bergakademie Freiberg in Germany and the TIMC-IMAG laboratory in Grenoble, France.
+Simcoon is mainly developed by faculty and researchers from University of Bordeaux and the I2M Laboratory (Institut de d'Ingénierie et de Mécanique).
+Fruitful contribution came from the LEM3 laboratory in Metz, France, TU Bergakademie Freiberg in Germany and the TIMC-IMAG laboratory in Grenoble, France.
 It is released under the GNU General Public License: GPL, version 3.

+Simcoon make use and therefore include the FTensor library (http://www.wlandry.net/Projects/FTensor) for convenience.
+FTensor is a library that handle complex tensor computations.
+FTensor is released under the GNU General Public License: GPL, version 2.
+You can get it there (but is is already included in simcoon): (https://bitbucket.org/wlandry/ftensor)

 Documentation
 --------------